SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-29.png" /]

+Each API has a documentation where you can see how to use it.
+You can find the documentation for this API [here](https://restcountries.eu/).

+- Try to filter only **specific fields** of the information about **Italy**.
+Send a **GET** request with the needed parameter to receive a response with information about the country in this form:

+[image assetsSrc="JS-Applications-Rest-Services-and-AJAX-30.png" /]

+- There is a way to retrieve a response holding all the countries, which citizens speak the German language.
+Send a **GET** request to retrieve the information for these countries: Austria, Belgium, Germany, Holy See, Liechtenstein, Luxembourg and Switzerland but retrieve only their names and region.

+[image assetsSrc="JS-Applications-Rest-Services-and-AJAX-31.png" /]

 [/slide]

 [slide hideTitle]

 # Problem: Bus Stop

-**Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-applications/JS-Applications-Rest-Services-And-AJAX-Homework-01.BUS-STOP.zip) **for these tasks.**
+Use the **resources** from previous task.

-Create a program that displays the arrival times for all of the buses by a given bus stop ID when a button is clicked.
+Perform an HTTP request that displays the arrival times for all buses by a **bus stop ID**.

-When the **Submit** button is clicked, the name of the bus stop appears and the list below gets filled with all of the buses that are expected and their time of arrival.

-Take the **value** of the input field with **ID** **stopId**.

-Submit a **GET** request to `https://js-applications1.firebaseio.com/businfo/{stopId}.json` \(replace the highlighted part with the correct value\) and parse the response.
+Submit a **GET** request to `http://localhost:3030/jsonstore/bus/businfo/:stopID` \(replace `:stopID` with the correct value\).

 You will receive a JSON object in the following format: